The 10 Best Things to do in Osaka – on Your First Trip

 Why Not Book a Food Tour?

-Another company to check out is ByFood who offer market tours and all sorts of other food-based experiences in Osaka (and other parts of Japan).
+You’ll find a huge selection at ByFood, who offer market tours and all sorts of other food-based experiences in Osaka (and other parts of Japan).
 See more about their Osaka tours here.

 3. See the Bright Lights of Dotonbori